May 30 - June 1, 2025

 A California thrasher grumpily gazed at us, its captors, and a pair of quails graciously endured our admiring gazes.

 “First I was nervous about being in the field because this was my first field experience, but by the end I was a lot more comfortable in the field (especially after witnessing and being part of techniques) and excited to have similar experiences in the future!
-Seeing field methods with my own eyes helped me think more deeply about how important they are for a wide range of environmental careers.”
+Seeing field methods with my own eyes helped me think more deeply about how important they are for a wide range of environmental careers.” —Student Participant

 After stomachs full of food, we were grounded in the tools used to help us better understand plants and imagine how we might come to understand them better.

-Another teacher helped us consider how numbers can tell stories about the way living beings interact with one another.
+A professor helped us consider how numbers can tell stories about the way living beings interact with one another.

 Heat grew, but shade and cool drinks supported thoughtful and personal reflections about our professional journeys and how we find meaning and purpose through our vocational and avocational lives.

 “It made me feel inspired, motivated, over-joyed (it was so fun), more well networked, and grounded.
 I felt like I could be myself.
 I felt more connected to my peers and colleagues.
-Most of all, I felt like I was somewhere I belonged.”
+Most of all, I felt like I was somewhere I belonged.” —Student Participant

 “I loved it.
 I felt like mostly everyone was super welcoming, especially because I had literally 0 experience with ecology going into this.
 My confidence increased a lot post SOAR, which, as someone applying for jobs, is super meaningful.”